juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/03_B_Creating_Dataset_with_Google_Maps.md

 ![Create Map](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/04_Create_Map.png)

-The left hand panel in this new view contains a title (currently `Untitled map`) and a layer for saved locations (currently `Untitled layer`).
+The left hand panel in this new view contains a title (`Untitled map`) and a layer for saved locations (`Untitled layer`).
 Click on the title to change it to a more sensible designation, if you like.
-Use the stacked three dots to the right of the `Untitled layer` row if you would like to change the name of the layer.
+Use the stacked three dots to the right of the `Untitled layer` row if you would like to change the name of the layer, too.
 I am going to change the name of `Untitled layer` to `Locations`, and the name of my map to `Sample map`.

 ![Rename](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/05_Rename.png)